Bogibeel Rail Bridge, India

 Bogibeel rail link infrastructure

-A new station, New Dibrugarh Rail Station, is being planned for construction at Boiragimoth Kachari village in Dibrugarh.
-The station is expected to be the biggest in the region.
+A new station, New Dibrugarh Rail Station, was constructed at Boiragimoth Kachari village in Dibrugarh.
+The station is the biggest in the region.

 Contractors involved in the Bogibeel rail-road bridge in Indian state of Assam

-The state-owned consultancy and project management enterprise Rites (Rail India Technical and Engineering Services) has undertaken the pre-construction studies and detailed design of the rail-road bridge.
+The state-owned consultancy and project management enterprise Rites (Rail India Technical and Engineering Services) undertook the pre-construction studies, geo-technical investigations and detailed design of the rail-road bridge.
+Top-Notch Engineers was involved in the design and drawings of the bridge.

 "The rail-road bridge is being undertaken by the Northeast Frontier Railway, which is a part of Indian Railways."

-The well foundations and substructure of the bridge are being constructed by Gammon India under an INR3.44bn ($64.62m) contract.
+The well foundations and substructure of the bridge are being constructed by Gammon India under an Rs3.44bn ($64.62m) contract.

-Assam-based Bharatia Infra Projects has supplied aggregates for the bridge under an INR540m ($10m) sub-contract from Gammon India.
+Assam-based Bhartia Infra Projects supplied aggregates for the bridge under an Rs540m ($10m) sub-contract from Gammon India.

-Bharatia Infra has constructed the guide bunds and approach embankments on the south bank of the bridge.
-A joint venture of Hindustan Construction Company (HCC), Germany-based DSD Brouckenbau and VNR Infrastructures will build the superstructure of the bridge under an INR9.87bn ($185m) contract awarded in November 2011.
+Bhartia Infra constructed the guide bunds and approach embankments on the south bank of the bridge.
+A joint venture of Hindustan Construction Company (HCC), Germany-based DSD Brouckenbau and VNR Infrastructures builds the superstructure of the bridge under an Rs9.87bn ($185m) contract awarded in November 2011.